B0realian/MeshToImage/README.md

 Refactoring by Johno (if it looks great, he did it).

 ## Remaining issues
-Severe gimbal-lock, particularly with upside-down meshes (assuming because that forces the user to adopt one more 90 degree angle).

 Panning (in ortho-mode) changes the perspective (sounds weird but you'll see what I mean).

 Low resolution texture with high resolution mesh fails to bind: mesh renders black.